nils-werner/raspi-dashboard/README.md

 Preparations
 ------------

-This script assumes you have done the following
+This script assumes you have done the following:

+Installed the latest image of [archlinux ARM](http://archlinuxarm.org/platforms/armv6/raspberry-pi) and booted the system.

-Updated your mirrorlist
+Customized your mirrorlist

     vi /etc/pacman.d/mirrorlist

-Updated sources and install a proper editor
+Updated sources and installed a proper editor

     pacman -Sy --noconfirm vim

-Edited locale manually
+Edited locale and keyboard layout as well as timezone

     echo KEYMAP=\"de-latin1-nodeadkeys\ > /etc/vconsole.conf
     echo LANG=\"de_DE.UTF-8\" > /etc/locale.conf